 The following is a response to the post: 13 Reasons you should not eat pork.

-I am a born again Christian.
+We are born again Christian.
 My husband has been a minister of the Gospel for 43 years.
 I believe the missing part in this puzzle is the fact that in the Old Testament, people did not go to God for themselves, but a priest would go into the temple after being thoroughly cleansed, and offer up sacrifice for thee sins of the people.

 I agree that in the Book of Leviticus as well as in Deuteronomy we are taught not to eat particular animals that were considered unclean.
 However, if you apply one section of the law then you must apply ALL of the law to your everyday life.
 Now…In John 2:10 we are taught that if we break one portion of the law we are guilty of breaking all of it.